-The Checkology student growth measure assesses key understandings and skills from the framework.
+The Checkology student growth measure (must be logged in to Checkology) assesses key understandings and skills from the framework.
 Students take a pre-assessment before using Checkology and then they answer post-assessment questions (as listed in Stage 2).

 Note: There are a number of questions that are important in the field but are not included in the Checkology student growth measure assessment.
 This assessment is used for NLP purposes to evaluate the efficacy of our resources and focused on acquiring data for internal purposes.
 Click here for a broad list of questions you may use to independently assess news literacy skills, knowledge and habits of mind.